Installing and Configuring containerd as a Kubernetes Container Runtime

 sudo apt-get install -y containerd.io

-If you’re bootstrapping a Kubernetes cluster with kubeadm init and you get the following error… it’s because you’re using a version of containerd that’s less than 1.6.
-Use the steps above to get containerd 1.6+.
+If you bootstrapped a Kubernetes cluster with kubeadm init and get the following error… it’s because you’re using a version of containerd that’s less than 1.6.
+I suggest upgrading your Ubuntu installation to 22+ to get a newer version of containerd.

 [preflight] Running pre-flight checks